 "Superfood is a term used in various contexts.
 For example, it is sometimes used to describe food with high nutrient or phytochemical content that may confer health benefits, with few properties considered to be negative, such as being high in saturated fats or in the case of processed products: artificial ingredients, food additives or contaminants."

 You'll also find a cautionary note, however, explaining that there is no legal definition of superfoods, and that many dietitians avoid using it all together.

 Dietitians are wary of the word

-I asked my wife, Jenni, this one evening after eating some dark, leafy kale in a beautiful pesto loaded with walnuts, garlic and tomatoes — all of which feature on one superfood list or another.
-Jenni is a registered dietitian who contributes nutrition-related articles to this site.
+I asked my wife, Jenni, this one evening after eating some dark, leafy kale in a beautiful pesto loaded with walnuts, garlic and tomatoes — all of which feature on one superfood list or another — what she considered to be a superfood.
+Jenni is a registered dietitian who contributes nutrition-related articles to MNN.
 She was pretty forthcoming in her opinions:

 "Most of the foods usually talked about as 'superfoods' are great.
 I encourage my clients to eat them all the time.
 I'd never use the term 'superfood,' however, and most of the dietitians I know wouldn't use it either.
 I prefer to talk about a healthy, diverse diet of whole foods.
 And that means moving away from processed foods."

 Of course when it comes to our health, the words we use are less important than the food we eat.
 If lists like 13 superfoods that can improve your life will help more people get excited about eating blueberries, wild salmon and sweet potatoes, then they'll have done the world a favor.
 The problem, however, is that the term is also used to market processed foods, some of which are high in sugars or other unhealthy additives — with little accountability regarding the health claims being made, at least in the U.S. market.